Jazz fusion: Other styles

+Punk jazz

 In the 1990s, another kind of fusion took a more hardcore approach.
 Bill Laswell produced many albums in this movement, such as Ask the Ages by avant-garde guitarist Sonny Sharrock and Arc of the Testimony with Laswell's band Arcana.
-Niacin (band) was formed by rock bassist Billy Sheehan, drummer Dennis Chambers, and organist John Novello.
+Niacin was formed by rock bassist Billy Sheehan, drummer Dennis Chambers, and organist John Novello.

 In London, The Pop Group began to mix free jazz and reggae into their form of punk rock.
 In New York City, no wave was inspired by free jazz and punk.
 Examples of this style include Lydia Lunch's Queen of Siam, James Chance and the Contortions, who mixed soul music with free jazz and punk rock, and the Lounge Lizards, the first group to call themselves punk jazz.

 John Zorn took note of the emphasis on speed and dissonance that was becoming prevalent in punk rock and incorporated them into free jazz with the release of the Spy vs Spy album in 1986.
 The album was a collection of Ornette Coleman tunes played in the thrashcore style.
 In the same year, Sonny Sharrock, Peter Brötzmann, Bill Laswell, and Ronald Shannon Jackson recorded the first album under the name Last Exit, a blend of thrash and free jazz.

+Jazz-funk

+Jazz-funk is characterized by a strong back beat (groove), electrified sounds, and an early prevalence of analog synthesizers.
+The integration of funk, soul, and R&B music and styles into jazz resulted in the creation of a genre whose spectrum is quite wide and ranges from strong jazz improvisation to soul, funk or disco with jazz arrangements, jazz riffs, jazz solos, and sometimes soul vocals.

+Jazz-funk is primarily an American genre, where it was popular throughout the 1970s and the early 1980s, but it also achieved noted appeal on the club-circuit in England during the mid-1970s.
+Jazz-funk retains a stronger feel of groove and R&B versus some of the jazz fusion production, and is more arranged and features more improvisation than soul jazz.

+M-Base

 M-Base ("macro-basic array of structured extemporization") centers on a movement started in the 1980s.
 It started as a group of young African-American musicians in New York which included Steve Coleman, Greg Osby, and Gary Thomas developing a complex but grooving sound.
 In the 1990s most M-Base participants turned to more conventional music, but Coleman, the most active participant, continued developing his music in accordance with the M-Base concept.
 M-Base changed from a loose collective to an informal "school".